mhvk/screens/docs/tutorials/screen1d.rst

 Visualize the system
 ====================

+Here is a bit of code that generates a 3D sketch of the system.

 .. jupyter-execute::

     def unit_vector(c):
         return c.represent_as(UnitSphericalRepresentation).to_cartesian()

     ZHAT = CartesianRepresentation(0., 0., 1., unit=u.one)

     def plot_screen(ax, s, d, color='black', **kwargs):
         d = d.to_value(u.kpc)